 What’s the Best Unlimited Cloud Storage?

 Overall, Sync’s Pro Teams Unlimited Plan ranks as number one out of all the unlimited cloud storage options on the market today.
-It’s reasonably priced, easy to use, has great security features, and gives you the most value for money.
+It’s the best cloud storage because it’s reasonably priced (from $8/month), easy to use, has great security features, and gives you the most value for money.

 What’s the Cheapest Unlimited Cloud Storage?